1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Boots the Chemist established in High Street; now in Clock Towers shopping area.

-Rugby Town and Trade Improvment Association was dissolved.
+Rugby Town and Trade Improvement Association was dissolved.

 1896 Willans and Robinson Works established.